 Sea Lanes Brighton were delighted to be hosting an evening of swim-talk on Thursday 30th August.
 Hosted by Ella Foote, Outdoor Swimming Society Ambassador & swimming writer, the panel discussion featured: Alexandra Heminsley, bestselling author of Leap In: A Woman, Some Waves and the Will to Swim, Tanya Shadrick, 2016/17 writer-in-residence for Pells Pool in Sussex and writer of Outdoor Swimming Society recommended read Watermarks, and Rosie Cook, Founder of new transformational women’s swimwear brand Deakin and Blue.

 Saturday 11 & Sunday 12 August, 2018: Artist-in-Residence at National Trust Bucks Mills Cabin, North Devon

 For the inaugural National Writing Day, shared ideas on ways to build a creative life and invited pool-goers to find their flow through writing by hand.
-Dozens of visitors accepted my challenge to write a letter to their future selves, which I will post back to them weeks or months (or years?) from now.
+Dozens of visitors accepted the challenge to write a letter to their future selves, which were posted back to them months later.

 The launch of new work by fifty fine poets and prose-writers who take us into the world’s lakes, lidos, rivers and oceans.